 David mourns Avshalom’s death – Gustav Dore

 According to legend, on top of the top of the tomb was a hand, since in Hebrew the hand (Yad) means “memorial”.
 Later it was removed, maybe blown away, as a protest of the son’s acts against his father.
 For 3,000 years the site was covered by small rocks, thrown on the tomb by visitors that showed their disgust against the acts of the son raising against his father.
-In 1925 the area was cleaned and the stone piles were removed.

 In 2003 a 4th century AD Greek inscription was detected on the facade of the tomb, which refers to the father of John the Baptist.
 It reads “This is the tomb of Zachariah, martyr, very pious priest, father of John”.
 It was added by Byzantine Christians who identified the tomb as the tomb of John’s father.
 [Thanks to David Adams who added this note]